bgermann/cforms2/readme.txt

 "cforms2", contained in the zip file, to your WP plugin directory!

-If you want to check integrity of the download, please use the cforms2.*.zip downloads and the corresponding cforms2.*.zip.sig
+If you want to check integrity of the download, please use the cforms2.*.zip downloads and the corresponding .sig
 GPG signature files that are published via
 [GitHub releases](https://github.com/bgermann/cforms2/releases).
 The [key used for signing](https://pgp.mit.edu/pks/lookup?op=vindex&fingerprint=on&search=0x2626D16964438E53)